Rivera vs. Intermediate Appellate Court

 Ruling

-- Procedural: The Supreme Court ruled that the three-witness requirement under Article 811 of the Civil Code was not triggered because Jose Rivera, having been proven to be a mere stranger to the decedent, lacked the legal personality to contest the holographic wills, making the authenticating testimonies of two of the decedent's children sufficient for probate.
+- The SC ruled that the three-witness requirement under Article 811 of the Civil Code did not apply.
+Because Jose was found to be a stranger to the estate, his opposition to the will did not constitute a valid legal contest that would trigger the requirement of three witnesses.
+The testimony of two of the testator's children authenticating the wills was sufficient.

 Doctrines

-- Presumption of Marriage — Under Article 220 of the Civil Code and Rule 131, Section 3(aa) of the Rules of Court, a man and woman deporting themselves as husband and wife are presumed to have entered into a lawful contract of marriage; the Court applied this to validate the marital union of the decedent and Maria Jocson despite the absence of a marriage certificate due to the wartime destruction of records.
+- Presumption of Marriage — A man and woman deporting themselves as husband and wife are presumed to have entered into a lawful contract of marriage.
+The SC applied this presumption to uphold the validity of the marriage between Venancio Rivera and Maria Jocson, despite the absence of a marriage certificate due to war-time destruction of records.

-- Rule 131, Section 3(aa), Rules of Court — Establishes the disputable presumption that a man and woman deporting themselves as husband and wife have entered into a lawful contract of marriage; applied to overcome the lack of a physical marriage certificate for the decedent and Maria Jocson.
+- Rule 131, Sec.
+3(aa), Rules of Court — Disputable presumption that a man and woman deporting themselves as husband and wife have entered into a lawful contract of marriage.
+Applied to Venancio and Maria Jocson who lived together and begot seven children.